Japan mulls extending travel subsidy campaign past January

 Under the travel promotion program, bookings have been skewed toward luxury hotels rather than cheap ones, as guests take advantage of the discount.

-Calls have grown for the system to be improved as users have flocked to major travel booking sites, and small- and medium-sized travel agencies were struggling to solicit customers.
+Calls have grown for the system to be improved as users have flocked to major travel booking sites, and small and midsized travel agencies were struggling to attract customers.

 The government also needs to find ways to promote weekday trips to disperse demand.